sohom070994/2023.0039/README.md

 ## Description

 The [data folder](data) includes the arrival rate data for first-time and crisis customers and the optimal schedule proportions for both service types for all the cases in Table 1 and Figure 9 of the paper.
 It also contains the schedule proportions obtained using the DPS policy, as shown in Figure 10 of the paper.
-The Python codes and Simio files are available upon request.
+Refer to the [README.md file in that folder](data/README.md) for more details on the data.

+The [scripts folder](scripts) includes all the Python codes required to generate the various scheduling polcies used in this paper, as well as the results in the Online Supplement.
+It also includes a 'requirements.txt' file that can be used to load the relevant packages needed to run the scripts into a virtual Python environment.
+Note that to run some of the scripts, a license of the Gurobi solver will be required.
+Refer to the [README.md file in that folder](scripts/README.md) for more details on the parameters needed for the scripts.

+## Contact
+If you have any question please contact me at:
+- Sohom Chatterjee (sohom070994@gmail.com)